Mechanicsville, Knoxville: 20th century

 As the Welsh immigrant families became more successful, they established other businesses in Knoxville, and in subsequent decades, many Welsh dispersed into other sections of the city.
 Today, more than 250 families in greater Knoxville can trace their ancestry to these original immigrants.
 The Welsh tradition in Knoxville is remembered through the Welsh descendants' celebration of Saint David's Day.

 In the early 20th century, Mechanicsville evolved into a prosperous neighborhood of African American businesses and working families, and remained so for several decades.
-One of the first African-American institutions in Mechanicsville was the Fairview School, built on land donated by John Moses in 1875 (Dora Street is believed to have been named for Moses's sister, Dora Pearson Walker).
+One of the first African-American institutions in Mechanicsville was the Fairview School, built on land donated by John Moses in 1875.
 The school was later renamed the Moses School, with the present building completed in 1930.
 Knoxville College, established in 1875 by the United Presbyterian Church, remained the city's primary black institution throughout the first half of the 20th century.
 Cansler Street in Mechanicsville is named for Charles W. Cansler (1871–1953), a leading black citizen and advocate for African-American rights in the early 1900s.

 Mechanicsville experienced a decline during the second half of the 20th century as Knoxville's middle class moved from urban areas to suburbs on the city's periphery.
 A number of old homes were demolished to make way for the construction of the expressway that would eventually become I-40, and others deteriorated as they were converted into low-rent apartments.
 College Homes, a public housing development, was built as an urban renewal project near the commercial center of the neighborhood, northwest of Knoxville College.
 High crime rates continued to drive residents away, however, leaving many homes vacant.